Tommy Rettig: Early life and acting career

 Rettig was born to a Jewish father, Elias Rettig, and a Christian Italian–American mother, Rosemary Nibali, in Jackson Heights in the Queens borough of New York City.
-He started his career at the age of six, on tour with Mary Martin in the play Annie Get Your Gun, in which he played Little Jake.
+He started his acting career at the age of six, on tour with star Mary Martin in the musical Annie Get Your Gun, in which he played Little Jake.

-Rettig was selected from among 500 boys for the role of Jeff Miller, to star in the first Lassie television series, between 1954 and 1957.
-His character was a young farm boy who lived with his widowed mother, Ellen (Jan Clayton), grandfather (George Cleveland), and his beloved collie, Lassie.
+Rettig was selected from among 500 boys auditioning for the role of Jeff Miller, to star as the first dog owner in the first version Lassie television series, between 1954 and 1957.
+His character was a young farm boy who lived with his widowed mother, Ellen (Jan Clayton 1917–1983), grandfather (George Cleveland, 1885–1957), and his beloved collie, Lassie.